-All food grown in the Bee Happy Garden, along with honey produced by the hives, will be donated to local food pantries, as part of FUN’s mission to address food insecurity within the Falls Church community.
+All food grown in the Bee Happy Garden, along with honey produced by the hives, is donated to local food pantries, as part of FUN’s mission to address food insecurity within the Falls Church community.

-Thanks to all of you who helped our dream become a reality.
+Thanks to everyone who helped our dream become a reality on this day in September.
 Thanks to the Rotary Club of Bailey’s Crossroads for their financial support.
 Thanks to First Christian Church for the land, donations, and dedication to feeding the hungry.
 Thanks to Mark, Troop 875, friends and family for your sweat equity.
 All of your contributions will help provide food for those in need, right here in our local community.

 It Takes a Village

-Saturday September 26, 2020, an Eagle Scout project on the front lawn of First Christian Church will start the first phase of FUN's newest raised bed gardens.
-Ten raised beds will be constructed and filled with soil, eagerly awaiting planting.
+In September, 2020 FUN will break ground on the front lawn of the first Christian Church of Falls Church, to start their first phase of their new raised bed gardens.
+Officially named the Bee Happy Garden, as we have beehives at this site - the finished garden will eventually contain 22 raised beds, paved pathways and high-sided beds for access by those who use wheelchairs. .
 We are thrilled to break ground on this new site and look forward to growing more food.
-A special thanks to First Christian Church for the generous use of their land, their water, and their ever present encouragement.
-And thanks to Mark for choosing the garden installation as his Eagle project.
+A special thanks to First Christian Church for the generous use of their land, their water, and their ever-present encouragement.